formal-land/formal.land/docs/tools/coq-of-ocaml/language/gadts.md

 Definition int_or_string := 'int_or_string.
 ```
 but keep the polymorphic `int_or_string` type to preserve type arity.
 We simply drop the type parameter.
-> Dropping type parameters in Coq may incur some issues to infer implicit type variables.
-We recommend to add type annotations with the OCaml attribute `[@coq_implicits "(A := _)"]` when Coq does not achieve to infer type variables.
+> Dropping type parameters in Rocq may incur some issues to infer implicit type variables.
+We recommend to add type annotations with the OCaml attribute `[@coq_implicits "(A := _)"]` when Rocq does not achieve to infer type variables.

 To compile the pattern-matching in GADT mode we require an attribute `[@coq_match_gadt]` in OCaml:
 ```ocaml